AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; project --> project view
 .. index:: menu; tools --> views --> project

-The project view provides a representation of the various components of your project, as listed below.
-It is displayed by default on the left side of the workspace, and can be selected by using the :menuselection:`Project --> Project View` or :menuselection:`Tools --> Views --> Project` menu items.
+The project view displays a representation of the various components of your project.
+By default, it's displayed on the left side of the workspace.
+Select it using the :menuselection:`Project --> Project View` or :menuselection:`Tools --> Views --> Project` menu items.

 .. index:: drag-and-drop

-On Windows, it is possible to drop files (coming for instance from the Windows Explorer) directly in the project view.
-If you drop a project file, it will be loaded by GPS and replace the current project; if you drop a source file, it is opened in a new editor.
+On Windows, you can drop files (for example, from Windows Explorer) into the project view.
+If you drop a project file, GPS loads it and it replaces the current project; if you drop a source file, GPS opens it in a new editor.

 .. index:: search; interactive search in trees
 .. _Interactive_Search:

-The project view, as well as the file and outline view provide an interactive search capability allowing you to quickly search in the information currently displayed.
+The project view, combined with the file and outline view, provide an interactive search capability allowing you to quickly search information currently displayed.
 Just start typing the text to search when the view has the focus.
-Note however, that the contents of the :guilabel:`Project` view is computed lazily, so not all files are known to this search capability.
+Note that the contents of the :guilabel:`Project` view are computed lazily, so not all files are known to this search capability before they've been opened.

-This will open a small window at the bottom of the view where you can interactively type names.
-The first matching name in the tree will be selected while you type it.
+This search opens a small window at the bottom of the view where you can interactively type names.
+The first matching name in the tree is selected when you type it.
 Use the :kbd:`up` and :kbd:`down` keys to navigate through all the items matching the current text.

-The various components that are displayed are:
+The various components displayed in the project view are:

 *projects*

-  All the sources you are working with are put under control of projects.
-These projects are a way to store the switches to use for the various tools, as well as a number of other properties like the naming schemes for the sources.
+  Each source file you're working with is part of a project.
+Projects are a way to record the switches to use for the various tools as well as a number of other properties such as the naming schemes for the sources.
-  They can be organized into a project hierarchy, where a root project can import other projects, each with their own set of sources (see :ref:`The_Welcome_Dialog` on how projects are loaded in GPS).
+  They can be organized into a project hierarchy where a root project can import other projects, each with their own set of sources (see :ref:`The_Welcome_Dialog` on how projects are loaded in GPS).

-  The :guilabel:`Project` view displays this project hierarchy: the top node is the root project of your application (generally, this is where the source file that contains the main subprogram will be located).
-Then a node is displayed for each imported project, and recursively for their own imported projects.

-  A given project might appear multiple times in the view, if it is imported by several other projects.
+  The :guilabel:`Project` view displays this project hierarchy: the top node is the root project of your application (this is usually where the source file that contains the main subprogram will be located).
+A node is displayed for each imported project and recursively for other imported projects.
+If a project is imported by several projects, it may appear multiple times in the view,

-  Likewise, if you have edited the :index:`project <single: projects; limited with>` manually and have used the :samp:`limited with` construct to have cycles in the project dependencies, the cycle will expand infinitely.
-For instance, if project :file:`a` imports project :file:`b`, which in turns imports project :file:`a` through a :samp:`limited with` clause, then expanding the node for :file:`a` will show :file:`b`.
+  If you edited the :index:`project <single: projects; limited with>` manually and used the :samp:`limited with` construct to create cycles in the project dependencies, the cycle will expand infinitely.
+For example, if project :file:`a` imports project :file:`b`, which in turn imports project :file:`a` through a :samp:`limited with` clause, then expanding the node for :file:`a` will show :file:`b`.
 In turn, expanding the node for :file:`b` will show a node for :file:`a`, and so on.

-  A special icon with a pen mark is displayed if the project was modified, but not saved yet.
-You can choose to save it at any time by right-clicking on it.
+  An icon with a pen mark is displayed if the project was modified but not saved yet.
+You can save it at any time by right-clicking on the icon.
-  GPS will remind you to save it before any compilation, or save it automatically, if the corresponding preference is saved.
+  GPS either reminds you to save it before any compilation or saves it automatically, depending on your preference settings.

-  There exists a second display for this project view, which lists all projects with no hierarchy: all projects appear only once in the view, at the top level.
-This display might be useful for deep project hierarchies, to make it easier to find projects in the project view.
-This display is activated through the local settings menu to the right of the :guilabel:`Project` view toolbar.
+  GPS provides a second displayfor this project view, which lists all projects with no hierarchy: all projects appear only once in the view, at the top level.
+You may find this display useful for deep project hierarchies, where it can make it easier to find projects.
+Activate this display using the local settings menu to the right of the :guilabel:`Project` view toolbar.

   .. index:: project view; flat view

 *directories*

-  The files in a project are organized into several physical directories on the disk.
+  The files in a project are organized into several directories on disk.
 These directories are displayed under each project node in the :guilabel:`Project` view

   .. index:: project view; absolute paths

-  You can chose whether you want to see the absolute path names for the directories or paths relative to the location of the project.
-This is done using the local settings menu :guilabel:`Show absolute paths` of the :guilabel:`Project` view.
-In all cases, the tooltip that is displayed when the mouse hovers a file or directory will show the full path.
+  You chose whether you want to see the absolute path names for the directories or paths relative to the location of the project by using the local settings menu :guilabel:`Show absolute paths` of the :guilabel:`Project` view.
+In all cases, the tooltip displayed when the mouse hovers a file or directory shows the full path.

   Special nodes are created for object and executables directories.
 No files are shown for these.

   .. index:: Show hidden directories

-  The local setting :guilabel:`Show hidden directories` can be used to filter the directories considered as hidden.
-This can be used to hide the version control directories like :file:`CVS` or :file:`.svn` for example.
+  The local setting :guilabel:`Show hidden directories` can be used to filter the directories considered hidden.
+This can be used to hide the version control directories such as :file:`CVS` or :file:`.svn`.

 *files*

-  The source files themselves are contained in the directories, and displayed under the corresponding nodes.
-Note that only the source files that actually belong to the project (i.e. are written in a language supported by that project and that follow its naming scheme) are actually visible.
+  Source files are displayed under the node corresponding to the directory containing the file.
+Only the source files actually belonging to the project (i.e. are written in a language supported by that project and follow its naming scheme) are visible.
 For more information on supported languages, see :ref:`Supported_Languages`.

-  A given file might appear multiple times in the :guilabel:`Project` view, if the project it belongs to is imported by several other projects.
+A file might appear multiple times in the :guilabel:`Project` view if the project it belongs to is imported by several other projects.

-  You can also drag a file anywhere into GPS.
-This will open a new editor if the file is not already edited, or move the existing editor otherwise.
-If you press :kbd:`shift` at the same time, and the file is already edited, a new view of the existing editor is created instead.
+  You can drag a file into GPS.
+This opens a new editor if the file is not already being edited, or moves to the existing editor otherwise.
+If you press :kbd:`shift` while dragging the file and it's already being edited, GPS creates a new view of the existing editor.

 *entities*

-  If you open the node for a source file, the file is parsed by one of the fast parsers integrated in GPS so that all entities declared in the file can be shown.
-These entities are grouped into various categories, which depend on the language.
-Typical categories include subprograms, packages, types, variables, tasks, ...
+  If you open the node for a source file, the file is parsed by a fast parsers integrated in GPS so all entities declared in the file can be shown.
+These entities are grouped into various categories that depend on the language.
+Typical categories include subprograms, packages, types, variables, and tasks.

-  Double-clicking on a file, or simple clicking on any entity will open a source editor and display respectively the first line in this file or the line on which the entity is defined.
+  Double-clicking on a file or clicking on any entity opens a source editor or display showing, respectively, the first line in the file or the line on which the entity is defined.

 .. index:: search; project view
 .. index:: menu; navigate --> find or replace

-If you open the search dialog through the :menuselection:`Navigate --> Find or Replace...` menu, you have the possibility to search for anything in the :guilabel:`Project` view, either a file or an entity.
-Note that searching for an entity can be slow if you have lots of files, and/or big files.
+If you open the search dialog via the :menuselection:`Navigate --> Find or Replace...` menu, you can search for anything in the :guilabel:`Project` view, either a file or an entity.
+Note that searching for an entity can be slow if you have lots of files and/or large files.

 .. index:: locate in project view

-A contextual menu, named :guilabel:`Locate in Project View`, is also provided in source editors.
-This will automatically search for the first entry for this file in the :guilabel:`Project` view.
-This contextual menu is also available in other modules, e.g. when selecting a file in the :guilabel:`Dependency Browser`.
+GPS also provides a contextual menu, called :guilabel:`Locate in Project View`, in source editors.
+This automatically searches for the first entry in this file in the :guilabel:`Project` view.
+This contextual menu is also available in other modules, for example when selecting a file in the :guilabel:`Dependency Browser`.

 .. index:: project; reload

-The local toolbar of the :guilabel:`Project` view contains a convenient button to reload the project.
-This is useful when you have created or removed source files from other applications, and want to let GPS know that there might have been changed on the file system that impact the contents of the current project.
+The local toolbar of the :guilabel:`Project` view contains a button to reload the project.
+You can use this when you've created or removed source files from other applications and want to let GPS know there might have been changes on the file system that impact the contents of the current project.

 .. index:: menu;project --> edit project properties

-It also includes a button to graphically edit the attributes of the selected project, like the tool switches, the naming schemes,...
+It also includes a button to graphically edit the attributes of the selected project, such as the tool switches or the naming schemes.
 It behaves similarly to the :menuselection:`Project --> Edit Project Properties` menu.
 See :ref:`The_Project_Properties_Editor` for more information.

-If you right click on a project node, a contextual menu appears which contains, among others, the following entries that are useful to understand or modify your project:
+If you right click on a project node, a contextual menu appears which contains, among others, the following entries that you can use to understand or modify your project:

 * :menuselection:`Show projects imported by...`
 * :menuselection:`Show projects depending on...`
-  These two menus will open a new window, the :guilabel:`Project browser`, which displays graphically the relationships between each project in the hierarchy (see :ref:`The_Project_Browser`).
+  Open a new window, the :guilabel:`Project browser`, which displays graphically the relationships between each project in the hierarchy (see :ref:`The_Project_Browser`).

 * :menuselection:`Project --> Properties`
-  This :index:`menu <single: menu; project --> edit project properties>` opens a new dialog to interactively edit the attributes of the project (tool switches, naming schemes,...) and is similar to the local toolbar button.
+  This :index:`menu <single: menu; project --> edit project properties>` opens a new dialog to interactively edit the attributes of the project (such as tool switches and naming schemes) and is similar to the local toolbar button.

 * :menuselection:`Project --> Save project...`
-  This item can be selected to :index:`save <single: project; saving>` a single project in the hierarchy after it was modified.
-Modified but unsaved projects in the hierarchy have a special icon (a pen mark is drawn on top of the standard icon).
-If you would rather :index:`save all <single: menu; project --> save_all>` the modified projects in a single step, use the menu bar item :menuselection:`Project --> Save All`.
+  Select to :index:`save <single: project; saving>` a single project in the hierarchy after you modified it.
+Modified but unsaved projects in the hierarchy have a special icon (a pen mark on top of the standard icon).
+If you'd rather :index:`save all <single: menu; project -->
+  save_all>` modified projects in a single step, use the menu bar item :menuselection:`Project --> Save All`.

-  Any time one or several projects are modified, the contents of the project view is automatically refreshed.
-No project is automatically saved.
-This provides a simple way to temporarily test new values for the project attributes.
-Unsaved modified projects are shown with a special icon in the project view, displaying a pen mark on top of the standard icon:
+  Any time you modify one or more projects, the contents of the project view is automatically refreshed, but no project is automatically saved.
+This provides a simple way to test temporarily new values for the project attributes.
+Unsaved modified projects are shown with a special icon in the project view, a pen mark on top of the standard icon:

   .. image:: project-modified.jpg

 * :menuselection:`Project --> Edit source file`
-  This menu will load the project file into an editor, so that you can manually edit it.
-This should be used if you need to access some features of the project files that are not accessible graphically (renames statements, variables, ...).
+  Loads the project file into an editor so you can edit it.
+Use this if you need to access some features of the project files that aren't accessible graphically (such as rename statements and variables).

 * :menuselection:`Project --> Dependencies`
-  This menu opens the dependencies editor for the selected project (:ref:`The_Project_Dependencies_Editor`).
+  Opens the dependencies editor for the selected project (:ref:`The_Project_Dependencies_Editor`).

 * :menuselection:`Project --> Add scenario variable`
-  This menu item should be used to add new scenario variables to the project (see :ref:`Scenarios_And_Configuration_Variables`).
-It mighe be more convenient in general to use the :guilabel:`Scenario` view for that purpose.
+  Add new scenario variables to the project (see :ref:`Scenarios_And_Configuration_Variables`).
+Howver, you may find it more convenient to use the :guilabel:`Scenario` view for this purpose.

 .. index:: project; scenario variables